-These flows happen daily and create a veritable feast of friendly fishing spots, chief among which sit along the rock walls in Kirribilli, an affluent suburb with a name that actually translates to “good fishing spot” in the old Aboriginal dialect.
-The area definitely lives up to its name.
+These flows happen daily and create a veritable feast of friendly fishing spots.
+Chief among which sit along the rock walls in Kirribilli, an affluent suburb.
+With a name that translates to a good fishing spot In the old Aboriginal dialect.
+The area lives up to its name.
 It's one of Sydney's oldest suburbs and has become renowned as a haven for fishing enthusiasts and hobbyists alike.

 Why not try casting your line underneath the Iron Cove Bridge on Victoria Road.
-There's also Five Dock Bay, a popular walking area which might seem a little shallow for anything exciting, but can kick up some flatheads, whiting and bream if you concentrate your fishing a few hours either side of the top of the tide and make sure you cast out far enough.
+There's also Five Dock Bay, a popular walking area which might seem a little shallow for anything exciting.
+You can kick up some flatheads, whiting and bream.
+If you concentrate your fishing a few hours either side of the top of the tide, please make sure you cast out far enough.

 The rich fauna of Sydney Harbour is what keeps fishing enthusiasts coming back day after day and year after year.
 Historic records put the total of species at around 600, and that's a conservative estimate!
-The fish you catch could depend on the time of day, but are more likely to depend on your location.
+The fish you catch could depend on the time of day but are more likely to depend on your location.

-Our fishing charters are all crewed so you will be able to utilise their knowledge of the area and of the local hotspots to your advantage.
-High-octane, big game fishing is also an option for the more ambitious fishermen and women among you, though these ships generally head up the coast to Port Stephens, where the marlin fish are plentiful.
+Our fishing charters are all crewed.
+So you will be able to utilise their knowledge of the area and the local hotspots to your advantage.
+High-octane, big game fishing is also an option for the more ambitious fishermen and women among you.
+Though these ships generally head up the coast to Port Stephens, where the marlin fish are plentiful.